umee-network/docs/docs/governance/community-dao/educators.md

 ## Other Content

 Creativity is encouraged!
-Podcasts, [infographics](https://umeeversity.umee.cc/bg/what-is-crypto-wallet-info.png), [tutorial gifs](https://umeeversity.umee.cc/bg/out-of-gas-solution.gif), and other forms of content that serve the Umee community's educational needs are all welcomed.
+Podcasts, [infographics](https://umeeversity.umee.cc/bg/what-is-crypto-wallet-info.png), [tutorial gifs](https://umeeversity.umee.cc/bg/out-of-gas-solution.gif), and other forms of content that serve the UX community's educational needs are all welcomed.

 <br>